-June 30,
+June 3 30,

-2020 2019
+2021 2020

-Warrants to purchase common stock 1,561,903 1,561,903
+Warrants to purchase common stock 4,810,409 1,561,903

-Common stock options and restricted stock units 658,404 436,845
+Common stock options and restricted stock units 1,260,367 658,404

-ESPP shares 809 383
+ESPP shares 1,244 809

-2,221,116 1,999,131
+6,072,020 2,221,116

-2. Short-Term Investments, Cash Equivalents and Fair Value Measurements
+2. Investments and Fair Value Measurements

+At June 30, 2021, the Company had no short-term investments and at December 31, 2020, the Company's short-term investments consisted of U.S. treasury securities.
 The Company classifies all investments as available-for-sale securities, as the sale of such investments may be required prior to maturity to implement management strategies.
 These investments are carried at amortized cost which approximates fair value.
 A decline in the market value of any short-term investment below cost that is determined to be other-than-temporary will result in a revaluation of its carrying amount to fair value.
 The impairment is charged to earnings and a new cost basis for the security is established.
-At June 30, 2020 and December 31, 2019, the Company had no short-term investments and no such impairment charges were recorded for any period presented.
+No such impairment charges were recorded for any period presented.